markusschaeffer/diploma-thesis/README.md

 # TODO

-- Bootnode on a remote node
+- Bootnode on a remote node (move boot.key etc. in storage!): boot.key needs to be in storage and shell scripts need to be rewritten!
 - Voting and ReadWrite scenario implementation
 - Increase Number of Open File Descriptors for EC2 Instances?
 - Amazon CloudFormation Service Templates for automatic node startup with "scripts/sh/install_node.sh"